software-mansion-labs/appjs-2025-workshop-reanimated-intro/src/lessons/2_CSSTransitions/README.md

 # CSS Transitions

-[CSS Transitions](https://docs.swmansion.com/react-native-reanimated/docs/next/category/css-transitions) instead of keyframes animate properties based on the state change.
+[CSS Transitions](https://docs.swmansion.com/react-native-reanimated/docs/next/category/css-transitions) instead of keyframes animate the properties based on the state change.

 In this lesson we're going to use CSS Transitions to to make a simple button animation on press.